• ABC Details

 Time Commitments:

-Pursuant to section 7(1) of the Apprenticeship and Certification Act, the Board holds a minimum of four meetings annually and may hold special meetings when considered necessary by the Chair or a quorum of the board.
-Meetings are held on the last Tuesday of every 3rd month in March, June, September, and December and are normally a full day in duration.
+Pursuant to section 7(1) of the Apprenticeship and Certification Actthe Board holds a minimum of four meetings annually and may hold special meetings when considered necessary by the Chair or a quorum of the board.
+Meetings are typically held in March, June, September, and December and may be in person or virtually.
 The date for the next Board meeting is confirmed at the end of each Board meeting.
-If there is a lack of quorum for a specified date, an alternative date is sought.

 Term:

-Pursuant to section 5(2) of the Apprenticeship and Certification Act, appointments shall be for a 3 year term so that only one person from a representative group shall retire in each year and members cannot serve more than 2 consecutive terms.
+Pursuant to section 5(2) of the Apprenticeship and Certification Act, appointments shall be for a 3 year term.

 Vacancy Profile: